 The Youth Band currently has around 40 members, with a further 10 being involved in a training band also.
 Most of these members being of primary school age, with the age category for the band allowing them to take part up until their 18th birthday.
-The Senior band has already seen the benefit of this youth programme, with more than 10 members having recently made the progression between the bands.
+The Senior band has already seen the benefit of this youth programme, with a number of members having recently made the progression between the bands.

 With newly appointed conductor, ex-Old Boy and band VP Wesley Thompson, the Youth Band continued their winning ways, successfully defending their Irish Championship Section Two title, with a great win in Dublin.

 One of the most notable happenings in the Old Boys bandroom of late has saw the introduction of sixteen year old Louise Bell as new Principal Cornet.

 In her maiden outing as principal, Louise helped the band gain first place at the 2019 Brass in Concert Entertainments contest in Fivemiletown.
 In their next local contest, the band gained another win, and made it four wins in a row at the 2019 BBL Spring Festival in Strabane.